MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 # Call Windows Runtime APIs in desktop apps

-You can use Universal Windows Platform (UWP) APIs to add modern experiences to your desktop apps that light up for Windows 10 users.
+You can use Windows Runtime (WinRT) APIs to add modern experiences to your desktop apps that light up for Windows 10 users.

 First, set up your project with the required references.
 Then, call Windows Runtime APIs from your code to add Windows 10 experiences to your desktop app.
 You can build separately for Windows 10 users or distribute the same binaries to all users regardless of which version of Windows they run.

-Some Windows Runtime APIs are supported only in desktop apps that have [package identity](modernize-packaged-apps.md).
-For more information, see [Available Windows Runtime APIs](desktop-to-uwp-supported-api.md).
+Some Windows Runtime APIs are not supported in desktop apps.
+For more information, see [Windows Runtime APIs not supported in desktop apps](desktop-to-uwp-supported-api.md).

 ## Modify a .NET project to use Windows Runtime APIs